lnx1288/maas-autobuilder/README.md

 ## Requirements

-Requires, minimally, `bash`, `jq` and a working Ubuntu environment.
+Requires, minimally, `bash`, `jq` and a working Ubuntu environment (see below for a custom example setup).
 This has **not** been tested on CentOS or Debian, but should work minimally on those environments, if you choose to make that your host.
 Patches are welcome, of course.

 ## Components - bootstrap-maas.sh